 I’m in the process of updating my Windows 10 workstation and, as I was writing down the list of things to re-install, I thought I’d share my list.
 This list is specifically for people who want to write SPFx solutions on Windows.
 It isn’t as comprehensive as Scott’s list, but I hope that it will help anyone getting started with SPFx development.

 I also work with .NET, Azure, VR and AR, and Dynamics 365, so I have other tools on my workstation, but I wanted to focus on SPFx development.

 If you develop SPFx solutions and see that I forgot anything here, I would love to hear from you!

 NOTE: I’m a bit of a minimalist when it comes to installing stuff on my workstation.
 I hate installing things that will automatically start when I launch windows (that’s why I never install anything from Adobe anymore).
 You’ll rarely find anything in this article that will completely change how your operating system works or takes over your machine… and if you do, it is because I feel that the trade-off is worth it.

-- Node.JS: Find the .MSI file in the list that suits your workstation (x86 or x64).
-As tempting as it may be to download the latest version, don't.
-8.x is the only version that is officially supported for SPFx development.
+Node.JS: Find the .MSI file in the list that suits your workstation (x86 or x64).
+As tempting as it may be to download the latest version, don’t.
+The only version that is officially supported for SPFx development is 10.x.

 npm install -g gulp

 Yeoman: Yeoman is a tool that scaffolds solutions.
 Think of it as the Visual Studio new project wizard, if the new project wizard was command-line driven, open-sourced, and contained a bazillion project types.
 To install it, use your Node.js command prompt and type:

 SharePoint Framework Yeoman Generator: Now that Yeoman is installed, you need to add what is essentially your "SPFx Project Wizard".
 To do so, use your Node.js command prompt and type:

 npm install -g @microsoft/generator-sharepoint